CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---

+## Pre-processing of the database
-Before training the ML model, pre-processing is often necessary to extract and partition the training and validation datasets and to normalize the samples in the database.
+Before construction and training of the ML model, pre-processing is often necessary to extract and partition the training and validation datasets and to normalize the samples in the database.
 The following code snippet performs this pre-processing, after importing the relevant libraries.

 ```Python3
 # Import PyTorch libraries